-This article will show you how to use the remote shutdown command tool in Windows to remotely shut down, restart, or logoff a local or networked computer.
+This article will show you how to use the remote shutdown command tool in Windows to remotely shutdown or restart a local or networked computer.
 This can be very useful sometimes if you have multiple computers at home or on your network that you want to quickly shutdown or restart.

-You can perform a remote shutdown from the command prompt using the shutdown command and it’s associated switches, from the remote shutdown dialog box, or from a batch file.
-I’ll try to go through all three in this guide.
+You can perform a remote shutdown from the command prompt using the shutdown command and its associated switches, from the remote shutdown dialog box, or from a batch file.
+I’ll go through all three methods in this article.

 Remote Shutdown Overview